NoirConsolePT/NoirConsolePT/README.md

-# MORE INFORMATION ON MY STRAWPAGE.
+# MORE INFORMATION ON MY STRAWPAGE & PRONOUNS.CC PAGE.